Honorlock Resources for Instructors

 - For students taking exams only: A webcam and microphone.
 (Most laptops have these built in.)

 We recommend students to use the single-click system requirements test towards the bottom of Honorlock's support page to ensure that their operating system, browser and internet connection are up-to-speed before the test.
+It is highly recommended that students reach out to Honorlock Support first for any issues before or during the exam session.

 - The Office of Distance Learning offers a"Remote Proctoring for High-Stakes Assessments" webinar series to help you get set up on Honorlock and learn how to use it.
 Sign up for live, web-based Honorlock training.